ESPresense/Floorplan-Creator/Readme.md

-# FloorPlan creator for ESPresenseIPS
+# FloorPlan creator for ESPresense-companion

 This project has been created to make it easier to create floorplan for ESPresenseIPS (https://github.com/ESPresense/ad-espresense-ips) or ESPresense-companion (https://github.com/ESPresense/ESPresense-companion) by having a gui.
 It offers snap to rooms for easy alignement, gives you mesures on each side of your cursor when on a wall.